UChicago240h/syllabus/introduction.md

 # Lecture 1: Introduction
+## Credit Where Credit Is Due
+Many of the examples in this lecture are taken verbatim from Miran Lipovaca's Learn You A Haskell For Great Good.
+While I have reached out to the author for retroactive permission in including these examples in the lecture notes that are going up online, I'd like to also encourage all students and readers of these notes to go ahead and purchase the book.
+It's the best investment a budding Haskellian can make.

 ## Why?
 I'd like to begin today by offering an argument for this course's existence.
 There is a relatively large and unreasonably vocal contingent of Haskell folks at this institution, and a relatively small and equally vocal contingent at every major technology firm, but having fans does not make something worthy of academic study (regardless of what [certain folks at this university think](http://www.nytimes.com/2011/10/31/arts/television/jersey-shore-has-its-day-at-university-of-chicago.html)).
 Haskell, despite its cachet in hipster cliques, does not have a noticeable footprint in the world of commerce (only [one company](https://www.sc.com/en/) that I know of has a significant amount of its codebase written in Haskell).
 On top of that, while many of Haskell's libraries are quite delightful, few of them are what I would call "production ready".
 (As an aside, if you are interested in using Haskell in production, I would recommend you watch [Bryan O'Sullivan's talk on running his Haskell-based startup](https://www.youtube.com/watch?v=ZR3Jirqk6W8).)
 In academia, Haskell usage is mostly limited to the programming languages sector of any given department, and even then, Haskell folks aren't particularly common.
 In the open-source community, there is a good amount of Haskell activity, though, yet again, few of the projects coming out of the community receive widespread adoption or even stability.